Erik786/univo-docs/README.md

 - **Operations?** Go to [Deployment & Runbooks](deployment/deployment-guide.md)
 - **Where are we going?** Read the [Product Roadmap](roadmap/README.md)

-## Clients & references

-First enterprise deployment: a leading African financial institution (financial education platform for women entrepreneurs).

 ---

-*LXS Univo is developed and maintained by Pantheon Group.
-For sales inquiries: contact Erik / Joel Mamihery.*
+*LXS Univo is developed and maintained by Index Group.